Colorful Spring Flowers for Chicago and the Midwest - Plant Bulbs in the Fall

-The Wamego, Kansas Tulip Festival will take place on April 13 & 14th.
+The Wamego, Kansas Tulip Festival takes place on the 3rd Saturday of April each year.
 The festival includes 150 vendors, train rides, entertainment in the bandstand, and a petting zoo.

 - Woodland Tulip Festival - Hosted by Holland American Bulb Farms in the Lewis River Valley, Washingto

 The 2013 festival will be April 13-14 & 20-21 and features a 5K run, blooming tulip fields, a show garden, dutch eatery, and a farmers market.

 - Tulip Festival - Albany, New York

 In 2013, the 65th annual tulip festival will occur on May 11 & 12.
 The festival includes the Tulip Queen Coronation, scrubbing state street, crafts, vendors, children activities, and multiple music stages.